Why Park Manor Is An Awesome Place To Learn

 Parents and Community

 Park Manor School Council functions as an advisory group within the parameters of the Ministry of Education and Waterloo Region District School Board policy.
 The Council consists of parents and community members committed to the success of Park Manor students.
 The council facilitates constructive communication between school and community through well-managed fundraising campaigns, sponsored presentations by professionals, year-end trips, graduation ceremonies and equipment for extra curricular activities.

 Academic Programs and Activities

 In addition to English, French, Mathematics, History and Geography, Park Manor continues to offer several unique programs that receive strong community support.
-The Music Program provides instruction on recorder, violin, viola, cello, and bass.
+The Music Program provides instruction on violin, viola, cello, and bass.
 Our Fine Arts program also prepares students for annual productions.
 Recent productions have included: Dramatic programs including Shakespeare, satirical works, dance numbers, instrumental ensembles and choirs.
 Our musicals such as, The HMS Pinafore, Anne of Green Gables and Peter Pan have met rave reviews.
-The Science and Technology facility includes equipment for wood construction as well as computers designated for research and robotics instruction.
+The Science and Technology facility includes equipment for wood construction as well as technology designated for research and robotics instruction.
 The technical instruction prepares students for participation in the annual Skills Canada Competition.
 The Visual Arts Program exposes students to variety of media including clay, paint, and mixed media.
 In addition to these academic programs and their associated extra curricular activities, Park Manor students participate in a wide range of athletic teams at the club and varsity level; such as, football, volleyball, basketball, wrestling, and track and field.

 Special Education Programs